Hexworks/hexworks-site/_news/2018-12-01-weekly-update-zircon.md

 ---
 excerpt: "We're now nearly halfway through with Caves of Zircon!
-We also added some minor improvements to Zircon"
+We also added some minor improvements to Zircon."
 title: "Weekly update: Zircon"
 tags: [zircon, project-update, project-update-zircon]
 author: hexworks